-What is employee engagement?
+How do you define employee engagement?
 That's a simple-sounding question with a lot of different answers.
 The elephant in the room for advocates of engagement is this: defining it has been a real struggle.
 But we've cracked it, and here's how we got to our conclusion.

-HR leaders often feel the same, with several "˜fluffy' definitions and misused or overused words like 'satisfaction', 'culture' and 'happiness'.
+HR leaders often feel the same, with several "fluffy" definitions and misused or overused words like "satisfaction," "culture" and "happiness."
 All lovely sounding but often not all that tangible or accurate.

 So, we've worked hard to explore those existing definitions and shape a single, measurable, evidence-based definition.
 Let's go...

 Employee engagement has too many meanings